President and CEO

 In 2010, he began his postdoctoral research at the University of California, Berkeley, where he was a Miller Research Fellow hosted by Dr. Rasmus Nielsen.
 Much of this work involved analyzing next-generation sequencing data from exomes, full genomes, and ancient genomes.
 A recent focus of Dr. Lohmueller’s research has been on the statistical interpretation of challenging forensic DNA samples as well as other statistical issues in forensic genetics.
 He teaches a basic course on forensic population genetics for the California Criminalistics Institute.

-Dr. Lohmueller is currently an assistant professor in the Department of Ecology and Evolutionary Biology at the University of California, Los Angeles where he is continuing his research on evolutionary, medical, and forensic genetics.
+Dr. Lohmueller is currently an associate professor in the Department of Ecology and Evolutionary Biology at the University of California, Los Angeles where he is continuing his research on evolutionary, medical, and forensic genetics.